top of page

 We started the day with the news we had been waiting for for over 85 days: we won the lottery for kayaking in Antarctica and were in Group A, which provided us with the highest chance to get out on the water should the weather permit.

-We were very fortunate, as most of the 400 passengers also had this activity on their bucket list, with only four landings scheduled, a maximum of two sessions per landing and eight kayaks per session; you do the math, we were two lucky ones.
+We were very fortunate, as most 400 passengers also had this activity.
+With only four landings scheduled, a maximum of two sessions per landing, and eight kayaks per session, you do the math.

 Yesterday, we were scheduled for a landing on Cape Horn.
 Unfortunately, the winds were too strong, resulting in a no-go, so we continued our path to the Antarctic Peninsula.